falkaer/tplink-lb130-api/README.md

 * TCP           - A one-to-one TCP connection protocol between the client and an LB130 bulb.
 Will also fetch the bulb's response with every send.
 * UDP           - A one-to-one UDP protocol between the client and an LB130 bulb.
 * UDP Broadcast - A one-to-many UDP broadcast on ip 255.255.255.255.
+* Cloud         - A one-to-one connection using the TP-Link cloud API with token-based web requests.
+Tokens can be acquired given TP-Link login credentials.

 ### TPLinkDevice

-Base class for all TP-Link device.
+Base class for all TP-Link devices.

+### CloudTPLinkDevice

+Base class for cloud-enabled TP-Link devices.

+Supports registering the device with a TP-Link account and updating the device.

 ### LB130

 Controller using a TPLinkProtocol to communicate with one or more LB130 bulbs.
-Also has a discover function in the same file, which will broadcast get_sysinfo packets on the network and pass responding LB130's to a callback.
+Also has discover_local and discover_cloud functions to scan for LB130 bulbs on the local network or a registered cloud account.

 ### encryption